mayowDev/mayowDev/README.md

 ### Hi there 👋

-I'm Mayow, a Full-stack developer with 3 years of experience, i'm currently working at [superbright](https://http://www.superbright.me/).
+I'm Mayow, a Full-stack JavaScript developer with 3 years of experience.
 I love learning new tech and trying out new tools.
-I'm currently working with [React](https://reactjs.org/), [Grqphql](https://graphql.org) and [Nodejs](https://nodejs.org/en/).

-What i am about?:

-- 🔭 I’m currently working on  [Vortic VR ](https://vorticxr.com/)
-- 👯 I’m looking to collaborate on mostly  anything related to React js and Node js.
+I'm currently taking new freelance projects, so feel free to reach out.

 Main stack :star:

-- :meat_on_bone: React and Redux
+- :meat_on_bone: React/Nextjs and Redux
 - :green_salad: Typescript and Grphql
 - :rice: NodeJS and Express
 - :hamburger: PostgreSQL / MongoDB